cc-jalvarez/cc-jalvarez.github.io/_pages/about.md

   - /about.html
 ---

 I am a PhD Candidate in [Data Science](https://www.phd-ai.it/) at the Scuola Normale Superiore, Pisa, Italy, under the supervision of [Salvatore Ruggieri](http://pages.di.unipi.it/ruggieri/).
-As an Early-Stage Researcher (ESR) with the [NoBIAS ITN](https://nobias-project.eu/) at the University of Pisa's KDD Lab, I'm also the recipient of a [Marie Skłodowska-Curie Action](https://marie-sklodowska-curie-actions.ec.europa.eu/) from the European Commission.
+As an Early-Stage Researcher with the [NoBIAS ITN](https://nobias-project.eu/) at the [KDD Lab](https://kdd.isti.cnr.it/) of the University of Pisa, I'm also the recipient of a [Marie Skłodowska-Curie Action](https://marie-sklodowska-curie-actions.ec.europa.eu/) from the European Commission through Horizon 2020.

 My main research area is algorithmic fairness, with a focus on causal reasoning and data science applications for decision-making systems.

+As of Summer 2024, I will be on the job market.

 Feel free to reach out at jose.alvarez[at]sns.it

 **News**

-- 07.05.24: "Policy advice and best practices on bias and fairness in AI'' has been accepted to EWAF 2024.
+- 07.05.24: "Policy advice and best practices on bias and fairness in AI'' has been accepted to the 3rd European Workshop on Algorithmic Fairness.
 - 01.05.24: "Policy advice and best practices on bias and fairness in AI'' is finally available in *Ethics and Information Technology* [[paper](https://doi.org/10.1007/s10676-024-09746-w)].